Sanglorian/orcus/Orcus Rulebook - current.md

 # Monster Statistics

-A monster has a rank, a role, a source, a type, tags and a level.
-For example, a giant frog might be a Standard Lurker (rank and role), Natural Beast (source and type), with the Aquatic tag, and be level 4.
+A monster has a rank, a role, a size, a source, a type, tags and a level.
+For example, a giant frog might be a Standard Lurker (rank and role), Medium Natural Beast (size, source and type), with the Aquatic tag, and be level 4.

 ## Rank